Try Semrush

 Go to the agenda page:

-And you’ll see topics that people are (again) paying to learn more about:
+You’ll see topics that people are paying to learn more about:

-And you’ll get a list of targeted keyword ideas… straight from Google.
+You’ll get a list of targeted keyword ideas straight from Google.

 Chapter 2: Blog Post Templates